About Us

 (associate designers : Lindsay Gray & Anno Torr)

-The School of Garden Design has produced many confident homeowners who have gone on to design excellent gardens that compliment their homes and increase their overall investment.
+The School of Garden Design has produced many confident homeowners who have successfully designed gardens that complement their homes and significantly enhance their overall property investment.

-It has also produced many successful landscapers, both nationally and internationally through the correspondence course, who are now running successful businesses locally and abroad.
-Several of these students have had their work featured on Top Billing as well as on The Gardener television programme and in national gardening magazines.
-(See the Links Page).
-We are also delighted that many of our students have, as a result of the course, been inspired to start a conservancy in their area or become involved in their local conservancy, develop indigenous nurseries and generally adopt a responsible attitude towards caring for the environment.
+It has also trained numerous successful landscapers, both nationally and internationally, through its correspondence course programme, many of whom now run thriving businesses locally and abroad.
+Several graduates have had their work featured on Top Billing, The Gardener television programme, and in leading national gardening magazines (see the Links Page).
+In addition, we are proud that many students have been inspired by the course to establish local conservancies, become actively involved in environmental initiatives, develop indigenous nurseries, and adopt a responsible, long-term approach to caring for the natural environment.

 Our Mission Statement